Was confident to talk about it now: Priyanka Chopra Jonas on being 'cornered' in Hindi film industry | Entertainment

 In the globe-trotting series, Chopra Jonas plays elite spy Nadia Sinh opposite Madden's Mason Kane.
 The show also features Stanley Tucci as Bernard Orlick, and Lesley Manville as Dahlia Archer.

-It will act as the flagship show that will blend with local shows already under production in India and Italy, starring Matilda De Angelis, Varun Dhawan, and Samantha Ruth Prabhu, respectively.
+It will also act as the flagship show that will blend with local shows already under production in Italy and India, starring Matilda De Angelis, Varun Dhawan, and Samantha Ruth Prabhu, respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)